bonroth512/Capstone_Project/README.md

 ![webdav_connections](https://github.com/bonroth512/Capstone_Project/blob/main/Images/secret_folder_info.PNG)

-Following the instructions will gain access to webdav folder.
-So looking to unhash the hash provided for a user's account and then to authenticate as Ryan.
+Following the instructions, gained access to the webdav folder.
+Then to unhash the hash provided for a user's account and then to authenticate as Ryan.

 ![cracked_hash](https://github.com/bonroth512/Capstone_Project/blob/main/Images/cracked_hash.PNG)
 ![webdav_authen.](https://github.com/bonroth512/Capstone_Project/blob/main/Images/webdav_authentication.PNG)

-With access to the webdav folder, placing an executables within is next.
+With access to the webdav folder, placed an executables within it.
 Msfvenom was used to create a payload to establish a reverse tcp shell.
 This will be uploaded to the webdav folder to call out and evade network securitiy controls.

 ![msfvenom](https://github.com/bonroth512/Capstone_Project/blob/main/Images/msfvenom_reverse-shell.PNG)

-Placing the executable in the web server and clicking on it is then able to connect to the listener to establish the reverse shell.
+Placing the executable in the web server and clicking on it initates the exploit.

 ![php_embed](https://github.com/bonroth512/Capstone_Project/blob/main/Images/php_embedded_in_webdav.PNG)

-In Metasploit, configure the settings the run exploit php/meterpreter/reverse_tcp.
-This exploit is set to listen for the target's broadcast and on the correct port.
+In Metasploit, configured the settings to run the exploit: php/meterpreter/reverse_tcp.
+This exploit is set to listen for the target's broadcast on port 4444.
 Once the php file is executed on the target's machine and metasploit runs the exploit, the meterpreter session will be connected and remote access is established.

 ![meterpreter](https://github.com/bonroth512/Capstone_Project/blob/main/Images/meterpreter_session.PNG)